USPS regulator says ‘no more important time’ for stronger oversight of agency’s sweeping changes

 USPS relaxed its service standards in 2021, which impacted about 40% of first-class mail.

-But the agency, starting last year, has seen declining on-time delivery.
+But the agency, starting last year, has seen a decline in on-time delivery.
 But even by making its targets easier to achieve, USPS is falling short of on-time delivery metrics.

 “This organization visits every American address six days per week and has existed since the time of the founding fathers.
-And yet in the last several years, the competence of the American people and their public postal service has begun to slip,” Poling said.
+And yet in the last several years, the confidence of the American people in their public Postal Service has begun to slip,” Poling said.
 “I believe transparency and accountability in this area is now more essential than ever,” she added.

 Lawmakers in regions hardest hit by regional delays— such as Atlanta and Richmond, Virginia — say on-time performance is improving.
 But Sen. Tom Carper (D-Del.) said those metrics still aren’t where they need to be.